0x-jerry/vscode-hexo-utils/README.md

 - Create new article with exists template
 - Sidebar, include tags, categories, posts and drafts
 - Preview image with assets folder
-- Hexo tag syntax highlight and hexo snippets ([Markdown Snippet Prefix Does Not Trigger Snippet](https://github.com/Microsoft/vscode/issues/28048#issuecomment-306616235))
+- Hexo tag syntax highlight and hexo snippets
 - Paste image directly from clipboard, default shortcut is ctrl+alt+v.
 (Thanks [vscode-paste-image] project)
 - Support remote development
 - And more ...